Hospitality · MEA · 265 hotels

 Every creative shipped passed Marriott's brand-safety review.
 VIMC01's guardrails caught variant errors before launch.

-Three-language campaigns running concurrently — Arabic for GCC, English for international, Russian for inbound demand from CIS markets.
+Three-language campaigns running concurrently — Arabic for GCC and North Africa, English for international, Russian for inbound demand from CIS markets.

-Single dashboard across all 12 properties.
-Marketing leadership sees the portfolio.
+Single dashboard across the portfolio.
+Regional leadership sees their region.
+Marketing leadership sees the full MEA view.
 Each GM sees their own property.

 The brief

-Marriott's MENA portfolio in the UAE spans business hotels, resorts, and luxury — each property with its own positioning, audience, and seasonal demand pattern.
-Marketing had been managed property-by-property, which meant 12 different campaign structures, 12 different agency relationships, and 12 different reports each month.
+Marriott's MEA portfolio spans business hotels, resorts, and luxury — across 30 brand flags, every Gulf market, North Africa, and Sub-Saharan Africa, each property with its own positioning, audience, and seasonal demand pattern.
+Marketing had been managed region-by-region and property-by-property, which meant hundreds of campaign structures, dozens of agency relationships, and no portfolio-level view of performance.

-The mandate: keep the property-level autonomy that made the brand work — but introduce a portfolio-level system that compounds learning, removes duplicated effort, and gives marketing leadership a single view of performance.
+The mandate: keep the property-level autonomy that made each market work — but introduce a portfolio-level system that compounds learning across regions, removes duplicated effort between agencies, and gives marketing leadership a single view of performance across all 265 hotels.

 What we did